Airport Risk Management - Health and Safety - Incident Investigation - Land Owner Responsibility

 every movement by time and date, identifying the aircraft registration,

 weight, runway used, its operator with their full name and address from

-the official register, and in the case of major airlines the flight number and
+the official register, flight number and

 actual aircraft that flew the sector.
 Normally sent to the

 accounts-receivable dept of the Airport to be importing into the Airport's

 existing billing system for fully automated billing of Landing Fees.

 These files can also be viewed in a spreadsheet to 'drill down' and identify who